RIKEN-RCCS/lens3/doc/design.md

 Operations by an administrator is NOT mutexed.
 They include modifications on the user-list.

+### Adm/Mux systemd Services

+All states of services are stored in Redis.  systemd services can be stoped/started.

 ### Adm Processes

 Adm is not designed as load-balanced.
 Adm may consist of some